OutSystems/docs-support/src/enterprise/maintenance/change-pw-database-users.md

 ![Event Viewer error](images/change-pw-database-users-troubleshoot.png)

-A particular eSpace is not able to establish a connection to the database because the login is failing.
-This happens because it is still using the old information to login to the database.
+A particular module isn't able to establish a connection to the database because the login is failing.
+This happens because it's still using the old information to login to the database.

 Make sure that the settings were applied to all the modules as shown [here](#steps-sc).